-the number of faces on the image plane, the second Stage (precise location of the eyes) assumes that there is one patch rendering the left eye and one patch rendering the right eye.
-If the goal is to maximize the probability of choosing the correct rendering patch optimal inference requires choosing the patch that maximizes the log posterior ratio (21).
-However if the goal is to minimize the expected squared distance from the eye, optimal inference asks for computing the mean of the posterior distribution.
-Both approaches can be seen as examples of a more general algorithm that chooses the N patches with highest log posterior ratios and producing a weighted average of the opinions of those patches about the location of the feature of interest.
-In Section 6 we present accuracy results using different values of N.
+While Stage I of our system (face detection) makes no assumptions about the number of faces on the image plane, the second stage (precise location of the eyes) assumes that there is one patch rendering the left eye and one patch rendering the right eye.
+If the goal is to maximize the probability of choosing the correct rendering patch optimal inference requires choosing the patch that maximizes the log-posterior ratio (21).
+However, if the goal is to minimize the expected squared distance from the eye, optimal inference asks for computing the mean of the posterior distribution.
+Both approaches can be seen as examples of a more general algorithm that chooses the N patches with highest log-posterior ratios and producing a weighted average of the opinions of those patches about the location of the feature of interest.
+In Section 6, we present accuracy results using different values of N.

-5.3 Stage III: Blink Detection
+5.3.
+Stage III: blink detection

 Like face detection and eye detection, blink detection is done with a boosted classifier.
 In this case, the task is a binary classification task over a single patch per image, thus there is no need to perform a search across multiple patches.
-Instead, we use estimates of the eye locations to create a 44×22 pixel patch containing the eyes, doing scaling and rotation with simple linear interpolation.
+Instead, we use estimates of the eye locations to create a $44 \times 22$ pixel patch containing the eyes, doing scaling and rotation with simple linear interpolation.
 Training data was collected from 120 eye-open images and 120 eye-closed images collected from the Web by using the eye detector to label the eye locations, then cropping and rotating the region around the eyes to an upright frontal view.
 The dataset will be available at http://mplab.ucsd.edu.
-Figure 13 shows examples of the training data collected this way.
+Fig. 13 shows examples of the training data collected this way.
 GentleBoost is then used to select wavelets and tuning curves for this discrimination task.
-Figure 14 shows example wavelets and their corresponding tuning curves for the best blink detector.
+Fig. 14 shows example wavelets and their corresponding tuning curves for the best blink detector.

 Fig. 13.
-Example open eyes (left) and closed eyes (right) used to train the blink detector.
+Example open eyes (A) and closed eyes (B) used to train the blink detector.
 About 120 images of each type were taken from the web to include a wide variety of lighting conditions, facial types, glasses, and image quality.
 The eye detection system was used to automatically crop, scale and rotate the image patches to an upright frontal view.